Women’s Artistic Gymnastics

 - Uneven Bars: Gymnasts perform continuous movement between two raised bars of uneven height resulting in a series of swings, twists, somersaults and handstands.

 - Balance Beam: Rhythmic and fluid, dance and acrobatic movements are performed across the length of a 4-inch wide beam.

 - Floor: Creative dance elements and tumbling maneuvers performed to music utilize the entire floor space.

 Women's Artistic Program Document

 You will find up to date Programs and Documents under this section.
 Please note that programs and documents are updated regularly and are the property of Alberta Gymnastics Federation.

-GCG Documents: click HERE to access below forms.
+GymCan Documents: click HERE to access the forms below.

 - Women's Program Rules and Regulations